naver/fixture-monkey/content/en/docs/get-started/creating-test-objects.md

 }
 ```

 First, create a FixtureMonkey instance that facilitates the creation of test fixtures.
-You can use `create()` to generate a Fixture Monkey instance with default options.

 There are several custom options available in Fixture Monkey that allow you to generate instances according to your specific requirements.

-For more details about Fixture Monkey options, refer to the Fixture Monkey options document.
+Here we are configuring the `objectIntrospector` to use `ConstructorPropertiesArbitraryIntrospector`, which means that the object will be constructed using the constructor annotated with @ConstructorProperties.
+An `Introspector` defines how Fixture Monkey generates objects.

+For `ConstructorPropertiesArbitraryIntrospector`, the generated class should have a constructor with @ConstructorProperties or you can add `lombok.anyConstructor.addConstructorProperties=true` in the lombok.config file.
+(There are alternative Introspectors available, each with their own requirements.
+Check out the `Introspectors` section for more details.)

 Next, use the `giveMeOne()` method with the desired test class type to generate an instance of the specified type.